The Cambridge Spring Dash 100 calendar event Enter this event »

 - The route can be damp in places and therefore mudguards are recommended for the benefit of café proprietors and other riders – and us cleaning up the pavilion afterwards.

-- There are some steep-ish descents — you should check that your brakes are in good working order before starting.
+- There are some short, steep-ish descents — you should check that your brakes are in good working order before starting.

 - You are on a private excursion on public roads.
 The given route is advisory.